Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

 A narcissist doesn’t mind working hard if it meets a need of their own, a sociopath will do as little work as possible.

-Narcissist and sociopaths are less emotionally stable their behaviour is more erratic and more likely to act on impulse.
-Psychopaths are less likely to do so, they plan out their crimes against others.
+Narcissist and sociopaths are less emotionally stable.
+Their behaviour is more erratic and more likely to act on impulse.
+Psychopaths are less likely to do so, and they plan out their crimes against others.
 Although they can act in a moment and narcissists, sociopaths can be calculated.

 As there is a lot of traits that cross over, if you are with a toxic person, be it narcissistic, psychopath or sociopath you’ll have some awareness of what they are capable of.
-If you have left you’ll have some awareness of what they are capable of.
+If you have left, you’ll have some knowledge of what they are capable of.
 Narcissistic, psychopath or sociopath, stay safe and stay away as much as you can.

 Meeting someone new.